-PRINCIPLE 8: REMUNERATE FAIRLY AND RESPONSIBLY
+PRINCIPLE 8: REMUNERATE FAIRLY AND RESPONSIBLY Remuneration Committee

-The remuneration committee is currently comprised of Peter C Farrell (Chairman), an independent non-executive director, Michael A Quinn, a non-executive director and John W Holaday, the Managing Director.
+The remuneration committee is currently comprised of Peter C Farrell (Chairman), an independent, non-executive director, Michael A Quinn, a non-executive director and John W Holaday, the Managing Director.

 The remuneration committee's composition does not comply with the Principles in that it does not have a majority of independent directors.
-The board considers that the remuneration committee as represented by an independent non-executive director, a non-executive director and the Managing Director as noted above is suitably structured and qualified to fully discharge its responsibilities at this stage of the Company's development.
+The board considers that the remuneration committee as represented by an independent, non-executive director, a non-executive director and the Managing Director noted above is suitably structured and qualified to fully discharge its responsibilities at this stage of the Company's development.

-Details of these directors' attendance at remuneration committee meetings are set out in the directors' report on page 13.
+Details of these directors' attendance at remuneration committee meetings are set out in the directors' report on page 11.

 The remuneration committee operates in accordance with its charter which is available on the Company website.
 The remuneration committee assists the board to discharge its responsibilities to attract and retain senior executives and directors who will create value for shareholders.
 The remuneration committee advises the board on remuneration and incentive policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for senior executives and directors.
+Each member of the senior executive team signs a formal employment contract at the time of their appointment covering a range of matters including their duties, rights, responsibilities and any entitlements on termination.
+The standard contract refers to a specific formal job description.
+This job description is reviewed by the remuneration committee on an annual basis and, where necessary, is revised in consultation with the relevant employee.